 Latitude: N 35.264577 | Longitude: E 26.263187

-Just under 3 km from the more popular and crowded Vai, the beaches of Erimopoulis, widely known as Itanos, are a series of different small but relaxing shore in East Crete.
+Just under 3 km from the more popular and crowded Vai, the beaches of Erimopoulis, widely known as Itanos, are a series of different small but relaxing shores in East Crete.

-On one of the extremes of the coast, there’s an area mostly used by naturist, it’s quite private and secluded.
+On one of the extremes of the coast, there’s an area mostly used by naturists, it’s quite private and secluded.

-The beach has no organization and it’s rather far from facilities such as supermarkets or tavernas, the closest place to buy drinks or food are the canteens of Vai beach.
+The beach has no organization and it’s rather far from facilities such as supermarkets or tavernas, the closest places to buy drinks or food are the canteens in Vai Beach.

 Latitude: N 35.214828 | Longitude: E 26.268117

-Kouremenos almost 2 km long, and usually not too crowded.
+Kouremenos is almost 2 km long and is usually not too crowded.
 Its unique marine landscape makes snorkeling a favorite activity.